hammadkhokhar/by-bicycle-delivery/README.md

 - Start app with `yarn start` (builds and runs the app)
 - Start app in development mode with `yarn dev` (nodemon is used for hot reloading, so make sure you have it installed globally)

 ## <b> API Documentation </b>

 - Swagger documentation is available at `/api-docs` endpoint
 - Postman collection is available at `docs` folder

+## <b> Features List </b>
+1. **Quota Limits Handling:**
+   - [x] Implement logic to respect the quota limits set by Cargoboard Distance (5 requests per minute) for requests made by By Bicycle Delivery.
+   - [x] Ensure the solution can handle as many client requests as possible within its processing and network resources.
+   - [x] Implement a mechanism to queue and process requests efficiently.

+2. **Containerization:**
+   - [x] Dockerize the solution to ensure consistent and reproducible deployments across different environments.
+   - [x] Provide a Dockerfile for building the container.

+3. **CLI Command Setup:**
+   - [x] Create a CLI command that, when executed after cloning from GitHub, sets up the solution on a local machine.
+   - [x] Include prompts for setting authorization parameters required by Cargoboard Distance during the CLI setup.

+4. **Caching Layer:**
+   - [x] Implement a caching layer to check if any order is already present on the route on a given day.
+   - [x] Use an efficient caching mechanism to store and retrieve order information.

+5. **12-Factor Compliance:**
+   - [x] Ensure the solution follows the principles of the 12-factor app, considering factors such as configuration, dependencies, and processes.

+6. **Unit Tests:**
+   - [x] Write and execute unit tests for critical components of the solution.

+7. **OpenAPI Schema Integration:**
+   - [x] Integrate the OpenAPI schema with a UI
+   - [x] Facilitate manual testing by providing clear documentation on how to interact with and test the API.

+8. **Documentation:**
+   - [x] Provide comprehensive documentation for setting up, configuring, and maintaining the solution.